If you’ve taken a mortgage holiday or if you’re thinking about taking one, read on.

 What is a mortgage holiday?

-A mortgage holiday is a break from paying your mortgage.
+A mortgage holiday is a temporary break from paying your monthly mortgage payments.

 What impact will a holiday have on my mortgage?